jerrineldo/testingwithleo/Jerrin/readme.md

 - Made an exercise tracker website with embedded models using mongoose.
 ### Learning Curve and challengers

+- Initially , I was not able to get access to the shared mongodb database
+- But I could understand that , there was a network access issue, which needs the Ip address to be set to any address in the Network access tab of MongoDB atlas.

 ## Learning Notes

 - https://github.com/jerrineldo/restaurantreviews